Bog Synchronicities

 Ecological Oddkin

-Then my beloved turned to me and said:
+My beloved turned to me and said:

 “Everything comes to the surface eventually.”